Austin-Tracy/Report-Highlighter/README.md

 ```

 ## Future Work
-This project is a minimal example, and there's potential for expansion based on your needs.
-For instance:
+This project is a minimal example, some ideas to expansion this functionality.

 - The class-level arrays of strings in MainWindow can be replaced with functions to fetch real data from a database or a file.
-- You may add more complex UI elements and apply HighlightBehavior to them.
 - The HighlightBehavior class could be extended to support more UI controls.
-- You may choose to add additional behaviors for other UI interactions.
+- Add additional behaviors to define interactions multiple elements.